raspberrypilearning/cd-sebento-scratch-2/en/step_1.md

 ## Introduction

 In this project you will make an interactive water calculator to make people think about how much water they use.
-You'll also write code to draw a chart to compare the amount of water used in various different activities.
+You'll also write code that draws a chart to compare the amount of water used in various different activities.

 ### What you will make